Brian Jones (politician): California State Assembly

 Jones was elected to the California State Assembly in 2010, as a representative of the 77th Assembly District, located in East San Diego County, California.
 He campaigned on a number of conservative issues, including private sector job creation, which he stated includes "getting government out of the way of the free enterprise market—lower taxes on individuals and corporations, and two, reducing the regulatory burden that the state government is placing on businesses that is chasing them out of the state."

 As a member of the Assembly, Jones has expressed support for the Second Amendment, opposition to illegal immigration, and a desire to see reforms aimed at curtailing the influence of public-sector labor unions.
 His signature piece of legislation, AB 860, would "prohibit direct political contributions by corporations and unions to political candidates" and "prohibit government employers to deduct from government worker paychecks money that is then used to engage in political activity."
-In 2016, Jones voted against California SB 1322, a bill that would place any minors forced into prostitution into protective custody instead of charging them with prostitution.
-This bill would also make it illegal to record someone in a partial or complete state of undress without their knowledge or consent, and added an additional punishment of up to a $10,000 fine for individuals who knowingly solicited sex from minors.

 He testified before the State Board of Equalization in opposition to the proposed State Responsibility Fire Fee, and has been a supporter of the Stop Special Interest Money initiative and an effort to repeal the California DREAM Act.

-In 2011, Governor Jerry Brown signed Jones’ bill, AB 959, into law.
+In 2011, Governor Jerry Brown signed Jones' bill, AB 959, into law.
 The new law will "streamline the CalWORKs process for recipients and counties throughout California."